About Us

 Authors publishing in the JIMS 8i – Journal of Information, Communication and Computing Technology (IJICCT) retain the copyright to their published work.

 By submitting and publishing their manuscript, authors grant JIMS 8i the right to publish, reproduce, and distribute the article in all formats and media.
+All published articles are made available under the Creative Commons Attribution (CC BY) License, which permits unrestricted use, sharing, adaptation, and reproduction in any medium, provided the original work is properly cited.

 This policy supports ethical publishing and wide dissemination of research while ensuring proper attribution to authors.